Skip to content

 8.4 Cloud in OT

 Connectivity bridges the cloud and the plant.
 Cloud adoption in OT follows a specific pattern: operational data flows from the plant to the cloud for analytics, visualization, and long-term storage.
-Control commands never flow from the cloud to the plant.
+Control commands remain on-premises at the plant level.

-A typical IIoT (Industrial Internet of Things) data pipeline collects data from PLCs and sensors, aggregates it in an on-premises historian or edge gateway, and pushes it to the cloud for analytics.
+A typical IIoT (Industrial Internet of Things) data pipeline collects data from PLCs and sensors.
+An on-premises historian or edge gateway aggregates the data.
+The gateway pushes the data to the cloud for analytics.

-The edge gateway in the DMZ controls what data leaves the plant.
-It filters, aggregates, and compresses data before sending it to the cloud.
+The edge gateway in the DMZ controls the data leaving the plant.
+The gateway filters, aggregates, and compresses data before sending the data to the cloud.
 No cloud service initiates connections into the OT network.

-Many plants use the Belden Horizon architecture: HiVision collects network topology and device health data, a local data aggregator (in the DMZ) normalizes and buffers the data, and a secure outbound connection pushes it to the cloud platform for fleet-wide visibility across multiple plants.
+Many plants use the Belden Horizon architecture.
+HiVision collects network topology and device health data.
+A local data aggregator in the DMZ normalizes and buffers the data.
+A outbound-only connection pushes the data to the cloud platform.
+This architecture delivers fleet-wide visibility across multiple plants.

 Data flows out, commands stay local